xpack/web-jekyll/_posts/releases/riscv-none-elf-gcc/2022-05-15-riscv-none-elf-gcc-v12-1-0-1-released.md

 ## Known problems

-- due to the large number of libraries, the archive is >400 MB
+- due to the large number of libraries, the archive is >400 MB.
-- due to the large size, installing via xpm on 32-bit Arm fails with
-  _error: RangeError: Array buffer allocation failed_; as a workaround, unpack the archive manually

 ## Shared libraries